samjulien/blog/_posts/2018-04-16-introducing-the-mfa-api.markdown

 ---

 ## Why?
-Up to now, enabling MFA at Auth0 was simply a matter of flipping a switch and optionally selecting which client you wanted to enable MFA for.
+Up to now, enabling MFA at Auth0 was simply a matter of flipping a switch and optionally selecting which application you wanted to enable MFA for.
 When MFA is enabled, hitting the `/authorize` endpoint or starting an authorization flow through one of our libraries was enough to trigger MFA.
 Simple, convenient.

 ![MFA Switch]()